Joyful Noise (film): Soundtrack

-The movie has twelve songs inspired by the film under the name Joyful Noise Original Motion Picture Soundtrack including "Fix Me, Jesus", "In Love", "Higher Medley" and more.
-The soundtrack is performed by the stars of the movie.
-Dolly Parton wrote three of the songs, including "Not Enough", "From Here To The Moon and Back", and "He's Everything."
+The soundtrack album was released January 10, 2012 by WaterTower Music, featuring most of the songs from the film.

+Additionally, the songs "Letters from the 9th Ward / Walk Away Renée" by Rickie Lee Jones, "On My Phone" by Jack Miz, and "My Friend the Sun" by Peter Holsapple and Chris Stamey appear in the film but do not appear on the soundtrack album.
+A cover of the song "I'm 'n Luv (wit a Stripper)" by T-Pain and Mike Jones is also performed in the film by Jeremy Jordan and Dexter Darden, but does not appear on the soundtrack.

 Reception

 Critical reaction

 On Rotten Tomatoes the film has an approval rating of 32% based on 129 reviews, with an average rating of 4.70/10.
 The website's critical consensus reads, "Joyful Noise's musical numbers are solidly entertaining, and it benefits from Queen Latifah and Dolly Parton's sizable chemistry; unfortunately, they aren't enough to make up for the rest of the film."
-On Metacritic, the film has a score of 44 out of 100, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 44 out of 100, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times described the film as "an ungainly assembly of parts that don't fit, and the strange thing is that it makes no particular effort to please its target audience, which would seem to be lovers of gospel choirs."
 Christy Lemire of The Boston Globe felt that "if some incarnation of Glee were to be developed for the Christian Broadcasting Network, it would probably look a lot like Joyful Noise.
 Peter Debruge of Variety claims that "despite the sheer volume of music on offer, very little of it feels authentic – or especially inspiring."
 Todd McCarthy of The Hollywood Reporter felt that everyone in the film "is so fundamentally decent and goody-goody that no real tension or unresolvable conflicts ever surface."

 Some critics found positive things to say about the film.
 Richard Corliss of Time magazine stated that "the critic in me can authoritatively declare that the film is crap.
 The fan in me sent his shirt to the dry cleaners for tear removal."
 Owen Gleiberman of Entertainment Weekly felt that "the movie's musical numbers are catchy and rollicking and, in their bright sunshiny way, rather soulful."
 Rex Reed of The New York Observer stated, "Don't expect high art, and you will leave Joyful Noise smiling to the beat."

 The film won the 2012 Inspirational Country Music Awards' Faith, Family, & Country Movie of the Year.